Skip to main content

 What exactly are bacteria?
 What types of bacteria are there?
 And are they really as bad as people think they are?

 Bacteria have been around for a very long time.
 In fact, they are the oldest known forms of life on Earth!
-The earliest fossils are of prokaryotes.
-That’s a group of organisms that bacteria are part of.
-These fossils date back to over 3.5 billion years ago
+The earliest fossils we know are of prokaryotes.
+That’s a group of organisms that includes bacteria.
+These fossils are about 3.5 billion years old!

-Bacteria have evolved into a wide variety of different types since then.
-They have also adapted to a range of different environments.
+Since then, bacteria have evolved into a wide variety of types.
+They have also adapted to many different environments.
 They can live inside the human body, at the North Pole, and even at the bottom of the ocean!

 Did you know?